jopemachine/alfred-chrome-workflow/README.md

 Select the browser to which you want the workflow to the workflow.

 Possible values: `Chrome` or `Chrome Canary` or `Edge` or `Chromium` or `Brave`

+* **browserDir**

+Type: `string`

+If your browser is based on `chromium`, you can manually specify `browser_dir` for your browser path.

+This could be useful when you use not supported browsers but, which based on chromium.

 * **exclude_domains**